THE JOY OF

 Where's the start line?

-It's just south of 12th and Guthrie, near the Townie registration table.
+It's just south of Galveston Ave and Riverside Drive, near the Townie registration table.
 All Townie riders will stage themselves facing north on Riverside behind the start banner with Tough Kids and their families in a group at the front.

 There is ample parking all around the area between 15th and 18th, Boulder and Cheyenne.
 Park on the side streets or on some of the open parking lots.